jkriffel/myHealthcar/README.md

 Run `npm run build-localized` to build the project with localizations.
 The builds will be stored in the `dist/` directory.

 Run `npm run build-github` to build an English version of the project for GitHub Pages.
 The build will be stored in the `docs/` directory.
+NOTE: You MUST copy and paste the `index.html` file in `docs/` and rename it `404.html` for GitHub Pages.

+Run `npm run build` to run both of the previous scripts in parallel.